Chewhern/SPKDSA/CLA.md

 - Submitting it does not violate any agreements you have with others.

 ## 5. Governing Law
-This CLA is intended to be interpreted broadly and neutrally, in alignment with open-source legal precedents (including *Jacobsen v.
-Katzer* and subsequent GPL/MIT cases).
+This CLA is intended to be interpreted broadly and neutrally, in alignment with established open-source legal precedents.

----

-By submitting a Contribution (for example, via pull request, patch, or email), you agree to these terms.
+Notable examples include:
+- *Jacobsen v.
+Katzer* (2008, U.S. Federal Court) – confirmed that open-source licenses are enforceable.
+- BusyBox enforcement cases (2007–2010, U.S. Federal Courts) – clarified that GPL violations can lead to legal remedies.
+- *Artifex Software, Inc. v.
+Hancom, Inc.* (2017, N.D.
+Cal.) – further established that copyleft licenses create enforceable obligations.
+- *Hellwig v.
+VMware* (Germany, 2016–2021) – highlighted international enforceability of GPL terms.

+These and other cases demonstrate that open-source licenses function as binding legal instruments, not merely guidelines.

+Accordingly, contributions to this project are accepted with the intent to preserve neutrality and prevent restrictions based on geography, politics, or sanctions.